miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Clean Nines at solo ending.
 + Female ravers at the Asylum.
 + Alternative Chang at temple.
-+ White SWATs in Venture Tower.
 + Justicar at Camarilla ending.
 + Pinball player in Last Round.
++ Two new SWATs in Venture Tower.
 + Lasombra at junkyard and library.
 + Alternative singer at Empire hotel.
 + Bartenders at Last Round and Glaze.
 + Headless corpse and head in warrens.
-+ Two scrubs corpses in Grout's mansion.
++ Two scrubs corpses in Grout's Mansion.
 + Receptionist and Tongs in Lotus Blossom.
 + Lasombras and shovelheads at Hallowbrook.
 + Girl and hustler bartenders at the Asphole.